VirtoCommerce/vc-docs/platform_docs/dev_docs/docs/Extensibility/overview.md

 Unlimited extensibility is an indisputable advantage of Virto Commerce.
 This means end-user solution developers can adapt or replace Virto Commerce modules with their own functionality.
 This adaptation can be done in an elegant and simple way without workarounds.

 There are types of vendor-made extensions that guarantee 'seamless delivery'.
-Virto Commerce, however, guarantees that these ways of extensibility are sufficient to build an ecommerce solution of any complexity on top of it.
+Virto Commerce, however, guarantees that these extensions are sufficient to build an ecommerce solution of any complexity on top of it:

-Those three types of extensions are:

-1. **No-code extensions**

-2. **API-based extensions**

-3. **Native extensions**
+* No-code extensions.

+* API-based extensions.

+* Native extensions.

 ![Extensibility Overview](media/01-extensibility-overview.png)